AsahiroKenpachi/avsd_iiitdm_7nm_dac_finfet/README.md

 | ![Screenshot from 2024-06-04 11-40-36](https://github.com/AsahiroKenpachi/finfet_characterestics/assets/137492506/0bdb2433-f37c-46b6-8ee3-2af088a861ef) |
 |:--:|
 | *Inverter Characterestics - with Multiple voltage for various VTC curves* |

+<p> Another interesting aspect for FinFET technologies is that
+the pull up network (PUN) and the pull down network (PDN) can become very symmetric.
+PMOS and NMOS devices with the same number of fins have very com- parable driving strength, and the conventional 2:1 or 3:1 sizing strategy is not be applicable (or necessary) in the FinFET case.
+This can be seen from the In /Ip ratio in Table I, which is very close to 1 for the FinFET nodes.
+Figure 5 further demonstrates this.
+It plots the voltage transfer curve (VTC) under different supply voltages for a FinFET inverter with Wp /Wn = 1.
+It shows that the small- signal gain (which is the slope of the transfer curve when the input is equal to the mid-point voltage) is close to ideal (very high gain), and the curves are very balanced in all cases which further demonstrates that the ratio of 1:1 is optimal for FinFET logic.</p>
+<p>The reason behind this fact is due to the unique fab-
+rication process for FinFET.
+As opposed to planar struc- tures which can only be fabricated in a single plane due to process variation and interfaces traps, FinFETs can be fabricated with their channel along different directions in a single die.
+This results in enhanced hole mobility.
+The N type FinFETs implemented along plane <100> and the P type FinFETs fabricated along plane <110> lead to faster logic gates since it combats the inherent mobility difference between electrons and holes.
+Moreover, since the gate has very good control over the channel, doping concentrations can be much lower than in pla- nar devices, thus allowing to reduce the random dopant fluctuations (RDF), mitigating the impact of mobility on current.</p>
+<p>The symmetric PUN and PDN introduce ease in terms
+of physical design and sizing but it also brings slight changes in design decisions and standard cell design.</p>

 ### Conclusion

 The shift from CMOS To Finfet is very pivotal to Semiconductor Industry .
 But Tuning the properties become difficult because of second order effects.
 This can be seen via sub threshold currents in the simulation.
 These deviations will affects circuits constructed using them .
 One such evidence is the Noise Margin of the Finfet based Inverter which is not sharp.